Game susceptibility, Correlation and Payoff capacity as a measure of Cooperative behavior in the thermodynamic limit of some Social dilemmas: Introduction

+To develop the mathematical formalism for the analytical methods, we use a $1D$-Ising chain, considering nearest neighbor interaction, where the sites represent the players and the spin states at each site correspond to strategies \cite{ref1, ref3, ref5}. {Further, the choice of indicators is driven by the mapping, since its a mapping to a 1D spin -$1/2$ Ising model.
+These five indicators are analogs of thermodynamical quantities measured in the Ising model.
+However, in game theoretic works they have not had much resonance apart from the magnetization.
+We in this work show that each of these indicators can provide signatures of cooperative behavior in the thermodynamic limit.
+We infact show that the average payoff and the game payoff capacity are best indicators to measure cooperative behavior.
+The five indicators exhaust all possible thermodynamic meaures of the Ising model. }

-To develop the mathematical formalism for the analytical methods, we use a $1D$-Ising chain, considering nearest neighbor interaction, where the sites represent the players and the spin states at each site correspond to strategies \cite{ref1, ref3, ref5}.
-The detailed description and the calculations related to the different methods are mentioned in the next section.
-In the case of NEM, as shown in Refs.~\cite{ref1, ref3}, we map the game payoffs to the Hamiltonian of the $1D$-Ising chain with nearest neighbor interaction, and for AS and DS, we adopt the formalism given in Ref.~\cite{ref5}.
-We studied two social dilemmas, The hawk-Dove game, and the Public goods game, and found that for the Hawk-Dove game, the results obtained for the game susceptibility, correlation, and payoff capacity via NEM and ABM were in good agreement with one another.
-On the contrary, we observed the failure of DS for all three indicators in question in the Hawk-Dove game.
-For the Public goods game, the results obtained via NEM and ABM for all three indicators, i.e., game susceptibility, correlation, and payoff capacity, exactly match, whereas the results of AS were incorrect.
-DS gave the same result as NEM and ABM for game susceptibility and correlation, but for payoff capacity, we observe the failure of DS in the \textit{infinite noise} limit.
+{The detailed description and the calculations related to the different methods are mentioned in Sec.~\ref{theory}.
+In the case of NEM, see Sec.\ref{sub-nem} and Refs.~\cite{ref1, ref3}, we map the game payoffs to the Hamiltonian of the $1D$-Ising chain with nearest neighbor interaction (the ID Ising model is introduced in Sec.~\ref{ising}), and for AS (in Sec.~\ref{sub-hdm}) and DS (in Sec.~\ref{sub-dem}), we adopt the formalism given in Ref.~\cite{ref5}.
+We introduce the Agent based model in Sec.~\ref{sub-abm}.
+We study two social dilemmas: The Hawk-Dove game(HDG) (see, Appendix~\ref{hdg}) and the Public goods game(PGG) (see, Sec.~\ref{pgg}) and find that for HDG, the results obtained for the game susceptibility in Sec.~\ref{sus-hdg}, correlation in Sec.~\ref{corr-hdg}, and payoff capacity in Sec.~\ref{paycap-hdg} via NEM and ABM, were in good agreement with one another.
+On the contrary, we observed that DS gave indifferent results for all three indicators in question in HDG.
+For PGG, the results obtained via NEM and ABM for all three indicators, i.e., game susceptibility in Sec.\ref{sus-pgg}, correlation in Sec.~\ref{corr-pgg}, and payoff capacity in Sec.~\ref{paycap-pgg}, exactly match, whereas the results of AS did not.
+DS gave the same result as NEM and ABM for game susceptibility and correlation, but for payoff capacity, we observe that DS in the \textit{infinite noise} limit gives incompatible results.}